Local authority search explained

 In any case, you should consult with your conveyancer.

-Now, if you want to get the official local authority search but are worried that the property purchase may fall through due to delays in getting back the report, you should consider taking out local authority search indemnity insurance.
+If you want to get an official local authority search but are worried that the property purchase may fall through due to delays in getting back the report, you should consider taking out indemnity insurance.

 The indemnity policy may set you back a few hundred pounds, but if there are delays, you can proceed with purchasing your desired property in the absence of local authority search results.